vaultblockmagic/vault/contracts/README.md

    - Ensure that mirrored assets can be locked, batch locked, unlocked, batch unlocked.

 6. **Test the CrossChainNameService Contract:**
-   - Deploy CrossChainNameService on multiple chains.
-   - Set the origin policies and destination chains on each contract on each chain.
    - Ensure `register` succeeds via registrar and works multichain.
    - Ensure `recover` succeeds via registrar and works multichain.